-Many programs require or administer CPR certification training, and student might need to submit to background and drug testing before enrolling.
+Many programs require or administer CPR certification training, and a student might need to submit to background and drug testing before enrolling.
 Programs often take two years or less to complete.
 Some schools include transfer options that allow graduates to earn a bachelor's degree with only two additional years of study.
-Some universities offer these bachelor's degree completion programs online to those with academic and practical experience in respiratory therapy,
+Some universities offer these bachelor's degree completion programs online to those with academic and practical experience in respiratory therapy.

 Respiratory Specialist Job Duties

 Respiratory specialists are often employed in hospitals, but can also work at in-patient rehabilitation centers, long-term care facilities and private practices.
 Job responsibilities can vary depending on a professional's employer or specialty.
-They could provide care to patients with chronic diseases, such as asthma and emphysema, or offer emergency care to heart attack, stroke, drowning or shock victims.
+Respiratory specialists could provide care to patients with chronic diseases, such as asthma and emphysema, or offer emergency care to heart attack, stroke, drowning or shock victims.
 In addition, respiratory specialists can also be assigned to care for patients on life support in intensive-care units of hospitals.

 Under the supervision of a physician, respiratory specialists provide direct care for respiratory patients and monitor diagnostic procedures to evaluate a patient's lung capacity.
 Respiratory specialists might also perform oxygen therapy, ventilator support, blood gas analysis, electrocardiograph monitoring and cardiopulmonary resuscitation.
 In addition, respiratory specialists could perform in-home patient visits and equipment inspections.
 These professionals are also expected to disperse proper medication to patients and educate them on equipment usage in order to minimize risk of injury.

 Employment Outlook and Salary Prospects

-The U.S. Bureau of Labor Statistics (BLS) reported median salaries of $56,290 for respiratory therapists in 2013.
-Employment opportunities for these professionals were predicted to increase 19% during the 2012-2022 decade, which is faster growth than the average for all occupations in the country.
+The U.S. Bureau of Labor Statistics (BLS) reported a median salary of $56,290 for respiratory therapists in 2013.
+Employment opportunities for these professionals were predicted to increase 19% during the 2012-2022 decade, faster than the average for all occupations in the country.
 A growing elderly population with respiratory issues was expected to drive job growth during this time.